 Common Horse Accident Claims include:

-Injuries caused by horse riding accidents vary in their seriousness – from spinal and head injuries to fractured feet.
+Injuries caused by horse riding accidents vary in their seriousness – from spinal, head and neck injuries to fractured feet.
 Amongst the most common causes of horse riding claims are:

 • Injuries whilst a spectator or when taking part in a horse event – the organisers of any equestrian event must provide a safe environment for the competition.
 They cannot avoid liability by putting up a notice that says ‘we as the organisers accept no responsibility for injuries whilst in competition’.
 So, for example, if you fell off your horse whilst competing due to a faulty jump, you may be able to claim against the organiser of the competition.